lxm11r/MicroHack/03-Azure/01-01-App Innovation/ServerlessMicroservices/Solutionguide/00-Getting-started-solution.md

   --sku Basic `
   --admin-enabled true
 ```

-The Resource Group and Container Registry name are global variables, you should set in advance or replace here with the actual names.
+The Resource Group and Container Registry names are global variables, you should set them in advance and replace them with the actual names.
 With the
 `--sku Basic`
 you are setting the basic permission concept.